Alina Habba: Early life and education

-Law career
+Career

-After finishing law school, Habba was a law clerk to Eugene J. Codey Jr., then-Presiding Judge of the Civil Superior Court in Essex County, New Jersey, from 2010 to 2011.
+After finishing law school, Habba was a law clerk to Eugene J. Codey Jr., then-presiding judge of the Civil Superior Court in Essex County, New Jersey, from 2010 to 2011.
 Habba began private practice in September 2011, when she joined as an associate at Tompkins, McGuire, Wachenfeld & Barry, LLP, where she worked from September 2011 to February 2013.
-From February 2013 to March 2020, she was an equity partner and the Managing Partner of Sandelands Eyet LLP, a seven-attorney firm formed by her then-husband in 2013.
+From February 2013 to March 2020, she was an equity partner and the managing partner of Sandelands Eyet LLP, a seven-attorney firm formed by her then-husband in 2013.
 In March 2020, Habba left to start her own firm.
 The firm, Habba, Madaio and Associates LLP, employs five people.
 Along with the firm's Bedminster, New Jersey office, Habba has an office in Manhattan.

 Habba is licensed to practice law in New York, New Jersey, and Connecticut.
 She has served as lead counsel for three cases, including a federal class action suit against a New Jersey nursing home accused of various negligent acts and consumer fraud violations.
 Habba has also held the position of general counsel for her second husband's parking garage company.
-She has represented clients in various legal cases including a man suing a nursing home in New Jersey, and a student seeking a refund for college tuition after University of Bridgeport moved classes to an online format.
+She has represented clients in various legal cases including a student seeking a refund for college tuition after University of Bridgeport moved classes to an online format.

 In July 2021, Habba represented Siggy Flicker, a former member of The Real Housewives of New Jersey who alleged that Facebook had disabled her account for wishing Melania Trump a happy birthday.
 Habba wrote a letter to Facebook, which Facebook appeared to ignore.
 Also in July 2021, Habba represented Caesar DePaço, a vitamin supplement entrepreneur, in a federal court case where she filed a lawsuit against Portuguese journalists for revealing his close connections to the far-right Chega party in Portugal.